 If you’ve ever visited Portugal you will have undoubtedly heard the distinctive string music drifting from the doorways of bars, cafes, and restaurants.
 These melancholic and mournful sounds are that of Fado, Portugal’s national genre of music.

 The Fado style of singing emerged in Portugal in the 1820s and is known for the expressiveness of the mainly female singers who often sing about the struggles of daily life, heartbreak, and desire.
 It’s said that Fado can best be described the Portuguese word “Saudade’ – meaning longing and feeling loss.

 Fado music tends to fall into one of two styles: Lisbon and Coimbra.
 Each form originated in its namesake city and can be distinguished through the structures and traditions of the music.
 Lisbon Fado bloomed from experiences of marginalization and transgressions faced by the creators of early Fado musicians, who would often play in establishments popular with the outcasts of society such as sailors and prostitutes.

 Fado has been one of the most popular genres of music in Portugal for centuries but found mainstream global success in the 1990s and more recently with the release of albums such as Madonna’s Madame X, which drew inspiration from her relocation to Lisbon.

-As the birthplace of the most popular and recognisable form of Fado music, Lisbon is the perfect destination for travelers to enjoy the authentic sounds of Portugal’s favourite genre.
+As the birthplace of the most popular and recognisable form of Fado music, Lisbon is the perfect destination for travelers to enjoy the authentic sounds of Portugal’s favorite genre.

 Before heading out to sample Lisbon’s Fado first hand, take some time to learn about the genre’s fascinating history at the Museu do Fado.
 The museum is entirely dedicated to Lisbon’s thriving Fado culture and works with the intention of showcasing the symbolic and cultural significance of Fado music.